 The “fogs” come in the form of many things we don’t typically think of as direct forms of fat, oil or grease, such as butter, gravy, shortening, meat scraps in the disposal, salad dressing, pastry and fried foods.
-The city states that just one teaspoon of fat kept out of one drain each day prevents a total of 12 pounds of fat, oil or grease per year from running to and through both public and private systems, where they cause clogs and do damage.
+The city-states that just one teaspoon of fat kept out of one drain each day prevents a total of 12 pounds of fat, oil or grease per year from running to and through both public and private systems, where they cause clogs and do damage.

-Even systems with good installation and function can be degraded over time with the fogs, as well as soap scum, residuals from fabric softener and detergents, laundry lint and particles from the roof and patio.
+Even systems with good installation and function can be degraded over time with the fog, as well as soap scum, residuals from fabric softener and detergents, laundry lint and particles from the roof and patio.
 These materials are a little less obvious than leaves and vegetation, but they can be equally as harmful if allowed to accumulate.
 These facts support the logic of regular inspection and cleaning of dry wells, catch basins and septic systems.

 - Clean gutters: The more leaves, sticks, dirt, asphalt particles and other debris you can keep out of the gutters, the less that material will flow to the dry well or catch basin.
 You can also use gutter guards or screens to keep waste out of the water that flows to the catch basin or dry well.

 Good maintenance will prevent you from having a costly repair bill that can potentially involve water pumps, excavation and new mortar or concrete.
-The cost of an annual or semi-annual professional inspection is small compared to what any one of the bigger projects or major service could cost, such as a catch-basin replacement.
+The cost of an annual or semi-annual professional inspection is small compared to what any one of the bigger projects or major services could cost, such as a catch-basin replacement.

 Residential Dry-Well Installation & Repair

-It’s pretty common for people to endeavor all kinds of do-it-yourself projects around their homes, sometimes to save money and sometimes because they just enjoy improvement to their standard of living.
+It’s pretty common for people to endeavor all kinds of do-it-yourself projects around their homes, sometimes to save money and sometimes because they just enjoy the improvement to their standard of living.
 However, the drainage around a house such as a catch basin or dry well is truly complex, and usually professional help is advised if not required to complete the tasks involved.

-Not everyone will realize the well’s location relative to the water table will affect its performance and can mean the difference between it backing up or not.
+Not everyone will realize the well’s location relative to the water table will affect its performance and can mean the difference between it back up or not.
 The system should be correctly sized to handle large volumes of water, and the choices of piping material will usually be corrugated or smooth.
-While smooth usually costs a bit more, it reduces the chance over corrugated that debris will stick, cause a blockage and prevent the water from flowing as it should.
+While smooth usually costs a bit more, it reduces the chance corrugated that debris will stick, cause a blockage and prevent the water from flowing as it should.

 Proper installation can also be a matter of law as neighbors, municipalities, counties and states grow increasingly more focused on clean-water legislation under the federal Clean Water Act.
 It is common for cities, villages and towns to have laws or be considering laws that mandate inspections of catch basins, dry wells and other private utilities, which all contribute to the overall drainage in an area.

-Where the water comes out and what it contains is a matter of great importance, and people can be held responsible and penalized for a non-conformant system that negatively affects ground water, water bodies, neighboring properties or public systems.
+Where the water comes out and what it contains is a matter of great importance, and people can be held responsible and penalized for a non-conformant system that negatively affects groundwater, water bodies, neighboring properties or public systems.
 Most good guidelines and now ordinances aim to ensure that the water of a dry well or catch basin is routed and released correctly and that the proper-sized pipe is used to connect a catch basin or dry well to the various things draining to it.

-The law often requires certain clearances, components and specifications for various drainage systems, and the person installing should be aware of the soil absorption rates, the strength of various materials used and how much capacity is needed to accommodate the characteristics of a property.
+The law often requires certain clearances, components, and specifications for various drainage systems, and the person installing should be aware of the soil absorption rates, the strength of various materials used, and how much capacity is needed to accommodate the characteristics of a property.